intershop/intershop-pwa/docs/guides/customizations.md

 Now each commit of the new Intershop PWA release is applied to the custom project context.
 Thus, if any merge conflicts arise, this will be within the specific Intershop PWA commit context and should be mergeable with the information and diff provided for this commit in the GitHub repository.

-If merge conflicts need to be resolve it is good to disable any pre-commit hooks during the migration.
+If merge conflicts need to be resolved, it is advisable to disable any pre-commit hooks during the migration.
-For this set `HUSKY=0` as environment variable.
+For this purpose, set `HUSKY=0` as environment variable.

-After successfully going through the range cherry pick (with `git commit` and `git cherry-pick --continue` after each resolved merge conflict), an `npm install` will probably be required and one needs to check whether the project code still works as expected.
+After successfully going through the range cherry pick (with `git commit` and `git cherry-pick --continue` after each resolved merge conflict), an `npm install` will probably be required and you need to check whether the project code still works as expected.
 Starting the server or `npm run check` are good basic tests for that.

 ### 2. Rebase Commits of New Release

-For the `git rebase --onto` approach one needs to create a new branch based on the release tag of the Intershop PWA one wants to migrate to, naming it, for example, `migration_to_1.1`.
+For the `git rebase --onto` approach you need to create a new branch based on the release tag of the Intershop PWA you want to migrate to, naming it, for example, `migration_to_1.1`.

 ```
 git checkout -b migration_to_1.1 1.1.0
 ```

 Now the branch with the Git commits of the new Intershop PWA release will be rebased onto the current project's main development branch.
-For this, one needs to provide the branch name of the target branch to rebase onto.
+To do so, you need to provide the branch name of the target branch to rebase onto.
 In addition, a commit is needed where the current migration branch should be "cut off".
-This is usually the current version tag of the Intershop PWA used currently in the custom project, e.g. `1.0.0`.
+This is usually the current version tag of the Intershop PWA used currently in the custom project, e.g., `1.0.0`.
 If there are any problems with the tag, using the specific commit SHAs should always work.

 ```